 Jenolan Caves are limestone caves tucked away in the expansive Jenolan Karst Conservation Reserve, three hours from Sydney.
-They are the oldest discovered open caves across the world.
-With numerous fossils and unique calcite formations, these caves are a must visit for outdoor and nature lovers.
+They are the oldest discovered open caves in the world, with numerous fossils and unique calcite formations.

 As one of the eight protected areas that constitute an important part of the World Heritage Greater Blue Mountains Area, these caves have continued to charm visitors over the years.